-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 Consistent with Melillo's theory, Brain Balance focuses much of its sensory-motor training on one-half of the child's body to send strengthening signals up and across to the supposedly weak, opposite hemisphere of the brain.
 (Much of the human brain indeed maps to the opposite half of the human body.)

-For instance, with a "right-brain-weak" child like Stephanie and Natalie's son, Brain Balance may have him wear a vibrating armband on his left bicep or eyeglasses that only allow light onto the left visual field.
+For instance, with a "right brain weak" child like Stephanie and Natalie's son, Brain Balance may have him wear a vibrating armband on his left biceps or eyeglasses that allow light only onto the left visual field.
 Or they may simply have him stand on his left leg.

 It has not been uncommon for parents to enroll their children for at least six months, costing roughly $12,000.
 The company recently said its average enrollment is now about four months.
 Assessments and optional nutritional supplements and blood tests can add hundreds of dollars.